 Early Decision candidates will be admitted, waitlisted or denied admission.
 Applicants who are waitlisted or denied can continue to consider other law schools, including initiating applications to new law schools if they desire.
 Applicants not admitted under this program are not bound by this agreement.

-The deadline to apply under Early Decision is December 2, 2013.
-The Early Decision Agreement 2014 and all application materials must be received by this date.
-(Applicants to this program must take the LSAT by October 2013.)
-Early Decision participants will receive a decision by December 31, 2013.
+The deadline to apply under Early Decision is December 1, 2014.
+The Early Decision Certification 2015 and all application materials must be received by this date.
+(Applicants to this program must take the LSAT by September 2014.)
+Early Decision participants will receive a decision by December 31, 2014.

 All applicants to the Law School are issued a seven-digit Student Identification Number, which can be used to access the Online status check page.
 Additional information will be emailed to individuals with completed application submissions.